darkforestry/amms-rs/docs/addingAnAMM.md

 - `tokens` returns all of the tokens in the AMM as a `Vec<H160>`.
 For example, a `UniswapV2Pool` returns `[token_0, token_1]`.
 - `calculate_price` returns the price of `base_token` in the pool.
 - `sync` gets any relevant AMM data at the most recent block.
 For example, the `sync` method for the `UniswapV2Pool` syncs `reserve0` and `reserve1`.
-- `sync_on_event_signature` returns the event signature to subscribe to that will signal state changes in the AMM.
+- `sync_on_event_signatures` returns all event signatures to subscribe to that will signal state changes in the AMM.
 - `populate_data` fetches all of the peripheral AMM data (token addresses, token decimals, etc.)